felipejfc/homebridge-xiaomi-yeelight/README.md

 This plugin focuses on Xiaomi branded Yeelights that were [stripped of the ability to control them via LAN](https://github.com/home-assistant/core/issues/46997#issuecomment-809927764), rendering the above and similar plugins useless for their control.
 I got very frustrated by that, considering that these lamps are almost identical to Yeelight lamps.
 This, combined with the fact that my Xiaomi Yeelight lamps are extremely unreliable in Homekit, motivated me to create my first plugin for Homebridge to alleviate these issues.

 I'm happy to report that for me this plugin is incomparably more reliable than their own HomeKit integration.
 The lights have not gone into a "Not Responding" state since, while previously they went into such state several times per day.

+This particular fork improved night light (aka moonlight) support in yeelink.light.ceiling22 by adding an independent light service with its own brightness control to take full advantage of the API offered by Yeelight.

 ## Caveats
 - Obtaining a device encryption token is required.
 Althought inconvenient, it's still possible.
 See "Setting up the lights" section at the bottom.
 - Currently I've implemented support only for the `yeelink.light.ceiling22` (the round ceiling LED light) model, since that's the only one available to me.
 Underlying dependencies (miio) had to be adjusted to support this light as well, since it's not out of the box.
 You can use `miiocli yeelight --ip 192.168.0.100 --token <secret> info` CLI command to see the model of your device.
 If it's not `yeelink.light.ceiling22` you can let me know and if it doesn't have any special API requirements I can add that in rather quickly.

 ## Installation

 You might want to update npm through: `$ sudo npm -g i npm@latest`